clavinjune/hugo-june-theme/README.md

 Hugo June is a theme that created to serve multilingual personal site and blog.
 The design itself is created by [Jessi](https://munyaaa.github.io/) and implemented by [June](https://clavinjune.dev).
 By default, Hugo June has supported English, Indonesian, and Japanese.
 All the configuration could be modified by adjusting the built-in `config file`, `i18n directory`, and `data directory`.

 ## Features
-- Skip To Content Button
+- Skip to Content Button
 - Multilingual
+- Google Site Verification Meta Tag
+- Web Monetization Meta Tag
+- Brave Rewards Verification File